 We invariably use ornamental climbers to add height and texture to an outdoor space, to cover a fence, wall, building or to add further colour to other plants such as trees and shrubs.
 Some vegetables plants are also classed as climbers, the most obvious and well-known are runner beans, cucumbers and grapevines.

-There are lots of climbers to choose from for your garden,whether you are looking for colour, scent or cover or indeed all of these there is something available for every situation.
+There are lots of Hardy climbing plants to choose from for your garden,whether you are looking for colour, scent or cover or indeed all of these, there is something available for every situation.

-In fact, you could have climbers throughout each season, including evergreens and winter flowering ones.
+In fact, you could have climbers throughout each season, including evergreens and winter flowering varieties.

 So let’s look at some of the most popular choices and I will also introduce a couple of not so widely known plants that you may like to add to your gardens.

 These are a must for me, purely for quick growth and scent, they are easy to grow and to care for.